openzipkin/zipkin/docker/examples/README.md

 ```

 Then configure the [RabbitMQ sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/amqp-client/src/main/java/zipkin2/reporter/amqp/RabbitMQSender.java)
-using a `host` value of `host.docker.internal` if your application is inside the docker network.
+using a `host` value of `localhost` or a non-local hostname if in docker.
-Otherwise, an application can use the default `host` value of `localhost` to send spans to RabbitMQ
-via the AMQP protocol.

 # Example